lyteword/chspurgeon-tod/volume-7/psalm-143.md

 **Verses 4-6.**

-1\.Down in Despondency.
+1\.
+Down in Despondency.

-2\.Deep in Meditation.
+2\.
+Deep in Meditation.

-3\.Determined in Supplication.
+3\.
+Determined in Supplication.

 **Verses 5-6.** I muse on the work of thy hands.
 I stretch forth my hands *unto thee.* Hand in hand: or the child of God admiring the work of God's hands, and praying with uplifted hands to be wrought upon by the like power.

 **Verse 5.** David's method.

-1\.He gathered materials; facts and evidence concerning God: "I remember."
+1\.
+He gathered materials; facts and evidence concerning God: "I remember."

-2\.He thought out his subject and arranged his matter: "I meditate."
+2\.
+He thought out his subject and arranged his matter: "I meditate."

-3\.He discoursed thereon, and was brought nearer to God: "I muse"—discourse.
+3\.
+He discoursed thereon, and was brought nearer to God: "I muse"—discourse.

-4\.Let us close by viewing all this as an example for preachers and others.— *W. B. H.*
+4\.
+Let us close by viewing all this as an example for preachers and others.— *W. B. H.*

 **Verse 6.** God alone the desire of his people.

 **Verse 6.** Deep calling to deep.

-1\.The insatiable craving of the heart.
+1\.
+The insatiable craving of the heart.

-2\.The vast riches in glory.
+2\.
+The vast riches in glory.

-3\.The rushing together of the seas: "My soul is to thee."
+3\.
+The rushing together of the seas: "My soul is to thee."

 — *W. B. H.*